Mizab1/Psudo-Random-Number-Generator/README.md

 ```

 ## Dependencies
-- Sandstone: This project is dependent on the Sandstone framework, which allows the creation of Minecraft functions with TypeScript.
+- **Sandstone**: This project is dependent on the Sandstone framework, which allows the creation of Minecraft functions with TypeScript.
-License

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.